Distributor, newspapers drop 'Dilbert' comic strip after creator's racist rant

 In a letter from the editor, The Oregonian's Therese Bottomly wrote, "Some readers will no doubt deride my decision as an example of 'overly woke' culture or as a knee-jerk politically correct response.
 What about free speech, they might ask.
 Isn't this censorship?
 No one is taking Adams' free speech rights away.
 He is free to share his abhorrent comments on YouTube and Twitter so long as those companies allow them.
 This also isn't censorship; it's editing.
 Editors make decisions every day about what to publish, balancing the need to inform against the possibility of offending reader sensibilities."

-This is not the first time Adams's strip has been dropped.
-Last year, The San Francisco Chronicle and 76 other newspapers published by Lee Enterprises reportedly dropped "Dilbert" after Adams introduced his first Black character.
+This is not the first time Adams' strip has been dropped.
+Last year, The San Francisco Chronicle and 76 other newspapers published by Lee Enterprises reportedly dropped Dilbert after Adams introduced his first Black character.
 Quinn noted that the move was "apparently to poke fun at 'woke' culture and the LGBTQ community."

 Quinn said other newspapers that are part of Advance Local newsrooms — in Michigan, New York, Pennsylvania, New Jersey, Massachusetts and Oregon-- made the same decision to stop running the strip.